 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-Guilt happens to people when they believe they have made a mistake, hurt others, are at fault, or otherwise should be blamed for things that didn’t go well (e.g., “I yelled and she became scared, and for this I feel guilty).
-Shame is the experience of having one’s perceived flaws or lack of worth exposed and then sensing judgment from self or others (e.g., “I drove off in a rage again and got another speeding ticket; I can’t believe I keep doing this!; I should have known better”).
+Guilt happens to people when they believe they have made a mistake, hurt others, are at fault, or otherwise should be blamed for things that didn’t go well (e.g., “I yelled, and she became scared, and for this, I feel guilty).
+Shame is the experience of having one’s perceived flaws or lack of worth exposed and sensing judgment from self or others (e.g., “I drove off in a rage again and got another speeding ticket; I can’t believe I keep doing this!”), and then believing, “I AM BAD.”

 In persons with BPD, guilt and shame feelings are rarely put into their proper perspective or considered for their relevance to the present moment (i.e., “does it make sense for me to be feeling this way right now?”).
 Sometimes this preoccupation with guilt and shame is due to the fear of having future interactions with others that may induce these kinds of feelings, and then trying to figure out ways to avoid it.
 But of course, the guilt and shame feelings tend to get re-experienced anyways because of the ongoing imagining and reliving of things.

 The way a person with BPD experiences guilt and shame is furthermore different because of the way he has been conditioned to think about himself, his experiences with others, and his place in the world.
 He has learned that things tend to go wrong for him and that people tend to blame and judge him for the way he reacts/overreacts.
-He has been in trouble, corrected and criticized so much that he tends to believe that the world is against him, and so it is very natural for him to take the blame.
+He has been in trouble, corrected, and criticized so much that he tends to believe that the world is against him, and so it is very natural for him to take the blame.

-Indeed it is a sad thing, but a person with BPD will habitually torture himself by inducing unnecessary guilt and shame feelings through his own thinking style.
+Indeed it is a sad thing, but a person with BPD will habitually torture himself by inducing unnecessary guilt and shame feelings through his thinking style.
 He can’t let things go.
 When bad things happen, he will personalize the situation and automatically assume he is at fault because he has been “at fault” so many times in the past.
 He can’t stop personalizing.
-He will react to his own thoughts and emotions and set off reactions in others.
+He will react to his thoughts and emotions and set off reactions in others.
 He can’t stop reacting.